-In the same way we get that Friday feeling, if our weekend indeed starts on a Friday, the Monday blues can lead to many a glum face on the first commute of the week.
+In the same way we get that Friday feeling, if our weekend indeed starts on a Friday, the Monday blues can lead to many a glum face at the beginning of the week's first shift.

 But are we just buying in to a habit of feeling grouchy as another week of shifts gets under way, or is there real science dictating our mood as a full-stop is plopped at the end of our weekend fun?
 Here’s what we know.